waleedkhalid95/CITS5503_Sem2/Labs/Lab8AI.md

 )
 ```

+## Upload Data to S3
-Copy the file to the S3 bucket created earlier for Amazon SageMaker training to pick up.
+I uploaded the processed training and validation datasets to the S3 bucket for use in SageMaker training jobs.

 ```python3
 boto3.Session().resource("s3").Bucket(bucket).Object(